KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 A *Packed Bubble* is similar to a Bubble Chart where bubbles are tightly packed rather than spread over a grid of X and Y-Axis.
 Once a dataset has been selected, click on the *Add Widget* icon of your sheet or on the equivalent icon of the menu bar.
-Select *Funnel* as chart, choose just one measure and two attributes.
+Select Chart and then *Funnel* as chart, choose just one measure and two attributes.
 The first attribute is used for grouping and the second one for labels.
 Then press *Save* to get the graph visualized.
 See below image.